SysKitTeam/docs-shell/product-updates/syskit-shell-release-note.md

 ---
 title: SysKit Shell – Document and script all the things!
-description: This article describes all new features, improvements and bug fixes delivered in SysKit Shell.
+description: This article describes all the features and benefits delivered in SysKit Shell.
 author: Andrea Budisa
 date: 2/11/2017
 ---